Biscarrosse Surf Guide – Beginner Spots / Surf Camps / Beach Breaks

 Check out our full guide to Moliets surf

-Hoya Surf Camp is just so damn cool!
-It’s hidden in the pine woods that roll around the Biscarrosse surf breaks.
+- Hoya Surf Camp – Hidden in the pine woods that stretch out infront of the Biscarrosse breaks.
 You’ll have your own little wooden cabana decked out with comfy single beds and a table.
 Surf classes are run by the camp, with excellent facilities for families and learners.

 We’d say it’s actually really important to time your surf trip to Biscarrosse right.
 Different seasons mean very different things here…